trinhtuanvubk/JointBert/readme.md

 - A line sample in each file:
 '{"text": "to make a payment", "tokens": ["to", "make", "a", "payment"], "intention": "payment", "slots": ["O", "O", "O", "B-PAYMENT"]}'

+- Preprocessing: Because using roberta's tokenizer will split the string into subwords differently than using space, we need to convert from token splitted by space to token splitted by Roberta's tokenizer.
+For example: ["customer",  "service"] (tokenized by space) -> ["custom", "er", "Ġservice"] (tokenized by roberta's tokenizer).
+So, this example would have the tag sequence as ["B-CUSTOMER", I-CUSTOMER", "B-SERVICE"] instead of ["B-CUSTOMER", "B-SERVICE"].
+After training, at inference time, we map from tag sequence ["B-CUSTOMER", I-CUSTOMER", "B-SERVICE"] to ["B-CUSTOMER", "B-SERVICE"].
+The preprocessing code is the `transform` function at `trainer.py`

 ### Training

 - To train: